-His clients have included public and private companies, school districts, financial institutions, start-up companies, internet companies, a network of hospitals, a municipality, prominent executives, CEO’s, entrepreneurs, celebrities and investors.
+His clients have included public and private companies, churches, school districts, financial institutions, start-up companies, internet companies, a network of hospitals, a municipality, prominent executives, CEO’s, entrepreneurs, celebrities and investors.

 Mr. Heisz often serves as an arbitrator for the Dispute Resolution Services program of the Los Angeles County Bar Association.